openharmony/docs/en/application-dev/reference/apis-connectivity-kit/js-apis-wifiManager-sys.md

 ## wifiManager.on('hotspotStaJoin')<sup>9+</sup>

-on(type: "hotspotStaJoin", callback: Callback&lt;StationInfo&gt;): void
+on(type: 'hotspotStaJoin', callback: Callback&lt;StationInfo&gt;): void

 Subscribes to the event of an STA joining a Wi-Fi hotspot.